ublue-os/cayo/FAQ.md

 ```bash
 mokutil --import /etc/pki/akmods/certs/akmods-ublue.der
 ```
-5. A blue screen for MOK Management will appear, asking you to press `Enter` to proceed.
+5. Reboot.
+A blue screen for MOK Management will appear, asking you to press `Enter` to proceed.
 Do so.
 6. Arrow down to `Enroll MOK` and press `Enter`.
 7. Arrow down to `Continue` and press `Enter`, arrow down to `Yes` on the confirmation screen and press `Enter`.
 8. Enter `universalblue` as the password when prompted and press `Enter`.